opencoff/go-proxies/README.rst

 - No authentication (yes, its a feature)
 - flexible allow/deny rules for discriminating clients
 - multiple listeners - each with their own ACL
-- Rate limiting incoming connections (global only for now)
+- Rate limiting incoming connections (global and per-host)

 Access Control Rules
 --------------------